redbadger/awesome-badger/stuartharris/full-stack-rust-1/README.md

 The introduction of `SimpleObject` for objects whose fields don't, themselves, have resolvers is a nice touch.
 The new [GraphQL Playground][graphql-playground], which is the default, is a much improved experience (when compared to the older [GraphiQL][graphiql] UI), and makes working with the API a dream.

-When we need to handle an incoming GraphQL query, we simply increment the reference count on the schema (which is in the request's state) and pass it into the executor:
+When we need to handle an incoming GraphQL query, we simply increment the reference count on the schema (which is in the request's state) and pass it into the executor.
+Extracts from `graphql.rs`:

 ```rust
 pub async fn handle_graphql(req: Request<State>) -> tide::Result {